allejo/bzflagPluginStarter2/README.md

-# BZFlag Plugin Starter 2
+# BZFlag Plug-in Starter

-Welcome to the spontaneous version 2 of a project that no one asked for.
-I have been wanting to learn [TypeScript](https://www.typescriptlang.org/), [Foundation](http://foundation.zurb.com/) and [Vue.js](https://vuejs.org/), so I decided that I would overhaul [version 1](https://github.com/allejo/bzflagPluginStarter) of the project to be entirely JavaScript based.

-This Jekyll website is provided as a tool to generate the skeleton of a BZFlag plugin for developers to fill in the rest with whatever functionality the plugin requires.
-Here are the features that are currently supported or planned by this tool.
+A [Vue.js](https://vuejs.org/) powered website used to generate the skeleton of a BZFlag 2.4 compatible plug-in.
+The roadmap and currently supported features for this website are as follows:

 - [x] API Events
 - [ ] Custom Poll Types